 While point and shoots are generally smaller than DSLRs, they do vary greatly in size.
 Some point and shoots, especially those with a lot of zoom, are just a little bit smaller than a DSLR.
 Others are tiny enough to slide into your pocket for maximum portability.
 How you intend to use your camera will have a huge impact on how small you want it to be.

-One of the biggest benefits of a point and shoot over most phones is the ability to shoot in different modes.
-While smartphone cameras typically shoot in fully automatic mode only, an actual camera lets you dial in things like ISO, aperture, and shutter speed.
-If you like to have control over your photos, look for a camera with options like aperture priority, shutter priority, and full manual shooting.
+One of the biggest benefits of a point and shoot over most phones is shooting in different modes.
+Smartphone cameras typically shoot in fully-automatic mode only.
+An actual camera lets you easily adjust ISO, aperture, and shutter speed.
+Look for a camera with options like aperture priority, shutter priority, and full manual shooting.

 This is an area where point and shoots have a big leg up on their camera phone competition.
-While not all point and shoots have the ability to zoom, many have wide focal length ranges, some even surpassing that of a DSLR with a long lens on it.
+Not all point and shoots have the ability to zoom.
+But many have wide focal length ranges.
+Some even surpass that of a DSLR with a long lens on it!
 If you are looking to upgrade from a smartphone to an actual camera because you want the ability to zoom, look for a point and shoot that fits that bill.

 The ability to save photos as RAW files as opposed to just JPEGs is very important for people who like to edit their images.
 RAW files include a lot more data than a JPEG, which means that post-processing capabilities are greatly improved.
 Being able to capture images in RAW format will let you make more adjustments to things like white balance and exposure and provide you with way more flexibility when it comes to adjusting the shadows and highlights.